- Practice Areas

 In some cases, you may be required to pay taxes on workers’ compensation benefits if you also received benefits associated with:

 If this is applicable to you, the amount you will be liable for paying is equal to the amount by which your additional benefits offset your workers’ compensation benefits.
 Even though there is a chance you may be liable for these taxes in these circumstances, individuals who qualify for both types of benefits often do not have a high enough taxable income to owe taxes at the state or federal level.

 If you are being compensated normally for an overlapping period during which you are also receiving workers’ compensation benefits, you will only be responsible for paying taxes on the regular income paid by your employer.

 There are a couple of ways you can determine whether you owe taxes.
 You will owe taxes on the amount provided to you in a W-2.
 This amount will not reflect your workers’ compensation benefits.
 Any other benefits that may be considered income may be reflected in this amount.
 You can also consult a workers’ compensation attorney or a tax advisor if you have any questions regarding your tax liability after receiving workers’ compensation benefits.

 The IRS has the power to use many different asset types to remedy tax debt.
 They cannot use any type of workers’ compensation benefits you receive, including your settlement.
 You will receive the amount of compensation you are due in full.

 If you are facing a situation where your Social Security benefits will offset your workers’ compensation settlement, you may want to consider consulting an attorney.
-An experienced workers’ compensation attorney can help you structure the settlement to reduce your tax payments over time.
+An experienced Orange County workers’ compensation attorney can help you structure the settlement to reduce your tax payments over time.
 With a settlement structure, you may be able to completely remove your tax liability, even if your compensation is coming primarily from Social Security benefits.